Sanjay1149/Lengaburu-Traffic/README.md

 # Lengaburu Traffic

-This is a repository which includes the solution for solving the Backend [Geektrust coding problems](https://www.geektrust.in/coding-problem/backend/traffic) .
+This is a repository that includes the solution for solving the Backend [Geektrust coding problems](https://www.geektrust.in/coding-problem/backend/traffic) .

 ## Input